PlagueBuilds/All-items-map/README.md

 In this case you would want to rename our world file to 5.world.gzip because that's the first empty slot.

+NOTICE.
+If you are trying to replace a world and it keeps reverting to an old one, it's because of the backup file, which needs to be deleted in order to fix that issue.

 # More about Plague Builds

 First of all i want to say thanks to everyone that contributed to making this map